JuPlutonic/pipe_operator/README.md

 ## Bugs

-This test case doesn't work yet - seems like the [object is not proxied](https://github.com/lendinghome/pipe_operator/blob/master/lib/pipe_operator/pipe.rb#L39) for some reason:
+This test case doesn't work yet - seems like the [object is not proxied](https://github.com/lendinghome/pipe_operator/blob/master/lib/pipe_operator/pipe.rb#L39) for some reason, test with #allocate #tap:

 ```ruby
 class Markdown